 Presidents Day marks the perfect occasion to book a flight and pack your bags.
 Here are some ideas for where to travel during Presidents Week.

-What better way to celebrate Presidents’ Day than with a vacation?
-Historically a day created to honor George Washington’s Birthday, the third Monday of February is now an official public holiday, which is enough to justify a getaway!
+What better way to celebrate Presidents Day than with a vacation?
+Historically a day created to honor George Washington’s Birthday, the third Monday of February, an official public holiday, is enough to justify a getaway.

 1. Feel like a child again at Disneyworld and Universal Studios

 Get a little ‘Goofy’ on your holiday with a visit to Disney World Orlando, or let the creative worlds of Universal Studios enchant you.
 This time of year is pleasantly warm in Orlando which makes for perfect beach weather Bring the kids or just go on your own to get touched by a bit of Disney Magic.

 Haven’t had enough of winter yet?
 Plan an awesome ski-trip or winter mountain getaway close to home.
 With plenty of mountain ranges to choose from plus the snow-covered neighbors to the North, winter enthusiasts have a plethora of slopes at their disposal.
 Plus, a ski-trip is a great way to appreciate the country’s vast and dynamic geography.
 Check out these six best ski trips in America.

 3. Sway to the rhythm of Nashville